-Courses in fulfillment of Subarea C2 will develop students' understanding of the integrity of both emotional and intellectual responses, as well as cultivate and refine their cognitive and affective faculties through the corresponding study of works of the human imagination and also the history of thought.
+Courses in fulfillment of Area 3B will develop students' understanding of the integrity of both emotional and intellectual responses, as well as cultivate and refine their cognitive and affective faculties through the corresponding study of works of the human imagination and also the history of thought.
+Courses in fulfillment of Area 3B will employ and teach the theoretical and methodological lenses provided by the humanities.
 In their intellectual and subjective considerations, students will develop a better understanding of the interrelationship between the self and the humanities.
-Courses in languages other than English may be included in this requirement because of their implications for cultures both in their linguistic structures and in their use in literature, but courses which are approved to fulfill this requirement must contain a cultural component and may not be solely skill acquisition courses.
+Courses in languages other than English may be included in this requirement because of their implications for world cultures both in their linguistic structures and in their use in literature, but courses in languages other than English which are approved to fulfill this requirement must contain a cultural component and may not be solely skill acquisition courses.
 Wherever appropriate, courses may address the humanities in a variety of cultures.

-3.2.4 Area D, Social Sciences
+3.2.4 Subject Area 4, Social and Behavioral Sciences

-Students must complete six units at the lower-division level and three units at the upper-division level in Area D, Social Sciences.
-As a part of Area D, students must complete:
+Students must complete six units at the lower-division level and three units at the upperdivision level in Subject Area 4, Social and Behavioral Sciences.
+As a part of Subject Area 4, students must complete:

-- (1) one approved course at either lower-division or upper-division in US History that fulfills the requirements articulated in Title 5, Section 40404 by meeting the D1 criteria listed in 3.2.4.2.1.1. - (2) one approved course at either lower-division or upper-division in Constitution and American ideals that fulfills the requirements articulated in Title 5, Section 40404 by meeting the D2 criteria listed in 3.2.4.2.1.2.
+- one approved course at either lower-division or upper-division in US History that fulfills the requirements articulated in Title 5, Section 40404 by meeting the Area 4A criteria listed in 3.2.4.2.1.1. - one approved course at either lower-division or upper-division in Constitution and American ideals that fulfills the requirements articulated in Title 5, Section 40404 by meeting the Area 4B criteria listed in 3.2.4.2.1.2.

-Area D has the following subareas:
+Area 4 has the following subareas:

-- Subarea D1: Approved lower-division courses in US History. - Subarea D2: Approved lower-division courses in Constitution and American Ideals. - Subareas D3: Approved lower-division courses in Social Sciences and Citizenship - Subarea D-UD: Approved upper-division courses in Area D.
+- Area 4A: Approved lower-division courses in US History. - Area 4B: Approved lower-division courses in Constitution and American Ideals. - Area 4C: Approved lower-division courses in Social Sciences and Citizenship - Area 4-UD: Approved upper-division courses in Subject Area 4.

-3.2.4.2.1 Criteria for Subareas D1, US History and D2, Constitution and American Ideals Across the disciplines in Area D, students will learn how human social, political and economic institutions and behavior are inextricably interwoven.
-Through fulfillment of the Area D requirement, students will develop an understanding of problems and issues from the respective disciplinary perspectives and will examine issues in their contemporary as well as historical settings and in a variety of cultural contexts.
+3.2.4.2.1 Criteria for Areas 4A, US History and 4B, Constitution and American Ideals Across the disciplines in Area 4, students will learn how human social, political and economic institutions and behavior are inextricably interwoven.
+Through fulfillment of the Subject Area 4 requirement, students will develop an understanding of problems and issues from the respective disciplinary perspectives and will examine issues in their contemporary as well as historical settings and in a variety of cultural contexts.
 Students will explore the principles, methodologies, value systems, and ethics employed in social scientific inquiry.
-Area D excludes courses that emphasize skills development and professional preparation.
+Subject Area 4 excludes courses that emphasize skills development and professional preparation.

-3.2.4.2.1.1 Criteria for Subarea D1, US History
+3.2.4.2.2 Criteria for Area 4A, US History

-Courses in fulfillment of Subarea D1 will foster in students an awareness of United States history, as provided for in Title 5, Section 40404 of the California Code of Regulations.
+Courses in fulfillment of Area 4A will foster in students an awareness of United States history, as provided for in Title 5, Section 40404 of the California Code of Regulations.
 This requirement is intended to enable students to function as responsible and constructive citizens through exposure to the respective and collective experiences of the United States' diverse population, the development and functioning of its institutions, and the events and circumstances that have shaped United States history.
 These larger themes will be explored by interrogating multiple perspectives, assessing causes and consequences, understanding patterns of change and continuity, and evaluating historical and contemporary significance.

-Courses in fulfillment of Subarea D1 will, at a minimum, include the following:
+Courses in fulfillment of Area 4A will, at a minimum, include the following: